Insurance and Risk Management for Employers on Cannabis Legalization

 A: Seven states have passed laws prohibiting adverse employment actions based on using recreational marijuana off the job and away from the workplace.
 These laws restrict the employer from taking adverse action on employees for using THC legally outside of work hours.
 Some states now require that employees exhibit signs of impairment before taking adverse action from a positive THC drug test.

-Most of these new laws allow for testing in safety-sensitive positions or based on the drug test method, such as saliva-based testing.
-For example, in 2022, a federal judge in New York ruled that Amazon.com Inc did not violate New York City’s law barring employers from testing most workers for marijuana after the court found “sortation associate” jobs present a safety risk and are exempt from the prohibition.
+Most new laws allow testing in safety-sensitive positions or based on the drug test method, such as saliva-based testing.
+For example, in 2022, a federal judge in New York ruled that Amazon.com Inc. did not violate New York City’s law barring employers from testing most workers for marijuana after the court found “sortation associate” jobs present a safety risk and are exempt from the prohibition.

 Q: Where do you see employer insurance in the future amid cannabis legalization?